sailfishos-mirror/bind9/doc/arm/reference.rst

    :tags: server
    :short: Sets a maximum size for the memory map of the new-zone database in LMDB database format.

-   When :iscman:`named` is built with liblmdb, this option sets a maximum size for the memory map of the new-zone database (NZD) in LMDB database format.
+   This option sets a maximum size for the memory map of the new-zone database (NZD) in LMDB database format.
 This database is used to store configuration information for zones added using :option:`rndc addzone`.
 Note that this is not the NZD database file size, but the largest size that the database may grow to.

    Because the database file is memory-mapped, its size is limited by the address space of the :iscman:`named` process.
 The default of 32 megabytes